 Kim Fielding lives in California and travels as often as she can manage.
 A professor by day, at night she rushes into a phone booth to change into her author costume (which involves comfy clothes instead of Spandex and is, sadly, lacking a cape).
 Her superpowers include the ability to write nearly anywhere, often while simultaneously doling out homework assistance to her children.
 She has written numerous novels, novellas, and short stories in various genres.
 Kim donates all of the royalties from Stasis to Doctors Without Borders.

 Lesley Jones was born and raised in Essex, England but moved to Australia in 2006 with her family.
 Her first book, Saviour, was published in 2013 and she quickly gained a reputation as a writer of gritty, down to earth characters, involved in angsty and emotional plot lines.
 Carnage, her third novel, has won a number of awards for ‘Best Ugly Cry’.
 Her readers love the fact that she can switch her stories from hot and steamy, to snot-bubble ugly crying, followed by laugh out loud moments, in the space of a few sentences.
 Lesley has declared that the very best part of her job is meeting her readers and has travelled the world a number of times over the past few years to do exactly that.
-When not writing, she has admitted to being a prolific reader, getting through around four or five books a week.
-She is a fan of trashy reality TV, listening to music, watching her son play football and enjoys a glass of wine… or three.
+When not writing, she is a prolific reader and is a fan of trashy reality TV, listening to music, watching her son play football and enjoys a glass of wine… or three.

 Lisa Regan is an Amazon bestselling crime/suspense novelist.
 She has a Bachelor’s Degree in English and Master of Education Degree from Bloomsburg University.
 She is a member of Sisters In Crime, Mystery Writers of America and International Thriller Writers.
 Her debut novel, Finding Claire Fletcher won Best Heroine and was runner up in Best Novel in the eFestival of Words Best of the Independent eBook Awards for 2013.
 Her second novel, Aberration won Best Twist in the 2014 the eFestival of Words Best of the Independent Book Awards.
 Her third novel, Hold Still was released by Thomas & Mercer in 2014 and has been translated into German.
 Lisa lives in Philadelphia with her husband and daughter, and is hard at work on her fifth novel.